mkt3/dotfiles/README.md

 - Arch Linux

 ## Install
+1. **macOS Users:**
-1. Sign in to App store manually (Only macOS)
+   - Sign in to the App Store manually.
+   - Run `xcode-select --install` in the terminal.
 2. Run one of the following:
   - CUI environment only
     ```bash